g8hh/progress-knight3/README.md

 -added new Small Manor property
 -fix for Shop table button heights

+Future:
+-add a new item category "Job aids" or some similar name -add all job boost items to the new category
+-change the updateRequiredRow logic to display these separately from the main generic line of items so that they are uncoupled

 6/23/2021
 -Uncoupled Time Warping and Flow effects.
 Flow will no longer influence the display value of Time Warp under its skill description
 -Uncoupled game architecture element assumptions regarding game speed's influencers and display logic.
 Should enable easier time manipulation in the future